Now you can meditate with Deepak Chopra in your pocket

-Deep breath: Deepak Chopra—the meditation expert and author—today brings us Chopra, a retreat-in-your-pocket app that features over 400 meditations and practices aimed at overall well-being.
+Deep breath: Deepak Chopra—the meditation expert and author—today brings us Chopra Meditation and Well-Being, a retreat-in-your-pocket app that features over 400 meditations and practices aimed at overall well-being.

-Chopra (the company) says that Chopra (the app) differs from other meditation apps because of Chopra (the man), who has taught meditation and expanded consciousness since before the tech bros backing other mindfulness apps were born.
+Chopra Global (the company) says that Chopra (the app) differs from other meditation apps because of Chopra (the man), who has taught meditation and expanded consciousness since before the tech bros backing other mindfulness apps were born.

 “For more than 40 years I have been exploring meditation traditions from around the world, including the forest monasteries in Asia and the Himalayas,” says Chopra (the man).
 “I have had the privilege to learn directly from the brightest scholars and healers, and as a physician I have tested the integration of these ancient wisdom traditions with the best medical practices.”